-After returning from a ten year spell living and working in Belgium, I decided to join a photographic club in my new home town of Colchester, my interest in photography had been rekindled whilst out in Belgium so much so that I went out and invested in a new camera setup, my choice was to go with Nikon film system, which I felt offered me what I wanted out of a camera.
+After returning from a ten year spell living and working in Belgium, I decided to join a photographic club in my new home town of Colchester, my interest in photography had been rekindled whilst out in Belgium so much so that I went out and invested in a new camera setup, my choice was to go with Nikon film system, With an F90 and F100, which I felt offered me what I wanted out of a camera.
 A few months after that I then decided I wanted to move my photography to the next level.
 Our local collage was running an A-Level evening class in photography, a two year course which after completion, resulted in my gaining a top A-level mark.

 I decided to continue with my studies and started off specialising in wedding and portrait photography, I had a passion for taking photographs of people and nearly everything else and I always try to portray my feelings within the images, but as I got near to retiring age, I started to move away from weddings.